waldoapp/wdio-service/Readme.md

 ### deviceName

-Name of the device to use for the session, like `iPhone 15` or `Pixel 7`.
+The name of the device to use for the test session (for example, `iPhone 15` or `Pixel 7`).

-If not specified the default device configured for the App in Waldo will be used.
+If this option is not specified, the default device configured for the app in Waldo is used.

 Type: `string` <br/>
 Default: `undefined`

 ### osVersion

-Operating system version to use, like `17.0` or `33.0`
+The operating system version to use (for example, `17.0` or `33.0`).

-If not specified the default device configured for the App in Waldo will be used.
+If this option is not specified, the default device configured for the app in Waldo is used.

 Type: `string` <br/>
 Default: `undefined`